 choices that are 12 to 15 grams of carbohydrates.

-What are the Best Glycemic Index Foods?
+What are the Best Hypoglycemic Foods?

 However, if you are non-diabetic hypoglycemia, a certain diet can help keep blood sugar levels balanced.
 The following tips can help you to prevent hypoglycemia: Eat a small meal at least every 3 hours, rather than three large meals.
-Add a variety of foods, including protein, healthful fats, and fibre.
+Add a variety of foods, including protein, healthful fats, and fiber.
 One important thing to do is to avoid sugary foods.
 It’s essential to carry a snack to eat at the first sign of hypoglycemia can prevent blood sugar levels from dipping too low.

 Ultimately, the best way to prevent hypoglycemia is to identify and treat the underlying cause.